When does this program begin and how long does it last?

 - All students will conduct themselves in an ethical and professional manner as set out by the medical facility serving as their externship site.
 Failure to do so may result in the student losing their externship and getting a grade of ‘F’.

-Students are be required to maintain a specific GPA to progress onto clinical sites and remain in the program.
+Students must maintain a ‘C’ or higher in all courses to remain in the NDT program at Bellevue College.
 Please read each syllabus carefully to determine the grading requirements for each course.

 How much study is required in this program?

 Experience has shown that students find this an extremely difficult program.
 Based on their experience and recommendations students should not work or take any additional classes while enrolled in this program.
 Students who study an additional 3 hours “outside class” for every hour spent “inside class” more successfully achieve the course’s learning outcomes.
 (Example: a 4-credit class requires 4 hours of classroom instruction per week.
 This equates to 12 hours of additional weekly study “outside the classroom.”
 Multiplying the first quarter’s work of 15 credits (equating to 15 hours of instruction every week) by 3 hours, one gets an additional 45 hours of “outside class” study time.
 This means a total of 60 hours per week (15 hours + 45hours) dedicated to successfully completing the first quarter’s work.
 That is in excess of a full-time job!)